abureyanahmed/informationRetrievalCourse/hw3/qn1_code/readme.txt

 Note: If you test more boolean queries, make sure they are all in the same argument.
 If there are more than 3 arguments, my code assumes that the 4th argument is the proximity distance.

+3. For Qn 1.4

+To test ClassicSimilarity instead of the default BM25 please uncomment the following lines of code:

+line 37: // config.setSimilarity(new ClassicSimilarity());
+line 129:   //searcher.setSimilarity(new ClassicSimilarity());